abdurrahmaniu/abdurrahmaniu/README.md

 <br>

-- 🔭 I’m currently working as a Software Testing (Trainee),iZoom Institute of IT in Dhaka.
+- 🔭 I’m currently working as a Software Testing (Trainee), iZoom Institute of IT in Dhaka.

 - 🌱 I’m currently learning **Java Fullstack Development**